deta/cloud-docs/docs/micros/details.md

        }
 ```

+### Runtime
+`DETA_RUNTIME` contains a boolean value that indicates if your script is running on a Micro.
+When accessing this variable in a Micro, expect to get a `True` from it.
+#### Use cases
 ##### Check if a script is running on Micro
 In some cases, you might need to run some code exclusively in local development or in a Micro.
-For example, if you're running a `fastapi` project on your Micro, and you've got an endpoint that dumps very sensitive debug information like so:
+For example, if you're running a FastAPI project on your Micro, and you've got an endpoint that dumps very sensitive debug information like so:

 ```py
 @app.get("/debug_info")